 It’s also a gift shop with lots of cute Culross and Scottish souvenirs to take home!

 Culross Palace parking

-There is plenty of FREE car parking spaces just opposite Sandihaven in the public car park.
-If this is full, there is a West Car Park located around 10 minutes walk from Culross Village.
+There are plenty of FREE car parking spaces just opposite Sandihaven in the public car park.
+If this is full, there is a West Car Park located around a 10-minute walk from Culross Village.

 Culross is a predominantly car-free town and, if you’re visiting, you should make an effort to park here wherever possible.